khaefner/rust_101/hello_world/src/chapter_2.md

 }
 ```

-Here, const SPEED_OF_LIGHT: u32 = 299_792_458; declares a constant named SPEED_OF_LIGHT of type u32 (an unsigned 32-bit integer) and assigns it the value 299,792,458.
+Here, const SPEED_OF_LIGHT: u32 = 299,792,458; declares a constant named SPEED_OF_LIGHT of type u32 (an unsigned 32-bit integer) and assigns it the value 299,792,458.
 Constants are typically declared in uppercase with underscores between words for readability and are often used for values that will never change throughout the program's execution.

-Starfleet Analogy Recap
+### Starfleet Analogy Recap

- -   let: Assigning a crew member to a station.
+ -   `let`: Assigning a crew member to a station.
  -   Immutability by Default: Starfleet directives ensuring system stability.
- -   mut: Getting authorization to reassign a crew member when necessary.
+ -   `mut`: Getting authorization to reassign a crew member when necessary.
  -   Shadowing: Temporarily redefining a designation for a specific task.
- -   const: The fundamental, unchanging laws governing the universe (or your program).
+ -   `const`: The fundamental, unchanging laws governing the universe (or your program).